Submit Your Manuscript to an Upcoming Special Issue: Bacterial Electrophysiology

 Secure your access for 2021: Ask your library to subscribe

 Aims & Scope

-We welcome original research papers on every aspect of bioelectricity in biology and technology, including original research (in any organism), translational, and clinical, and applications.
-Specific areas of interest include (but are not limited to):
+We welcome original research papers on any aspect of bioelectricity in life sciences, biomedicine, biotechnology and bioengineering, including original research (in any organism) - translational, clinical, and applied.
+Areas of interest include (but are not limited to) the following:

 - Ion channels, exchangers, pumps, and macromolecular complexes

 - Bioelectric fields

 - Microbial fuel cells

 We appreciate that authors wish their papers to be evaluated as soon as possible.
 Bioelectricity has maintained an average time to first decision of three weeks, thanks to our reviewers and editors.

 The journal is published quarterly, and every other issue is ‘special’ dedicated to a single theme.
 Please contact the editors with your ideas if you wish to guest-edit a special issue.